lividhen/Klipper-Ender-3-V3-KE/README.md

 Disabling SWD at startup seems to be optional.
 If using the 6 pin serial port on the board, instead use USART1 PA10/PA9 as the communication interface.

 ## Building katapult
-The katapukt github can be found [here](https://github.com/Arksine/katapult).
+The katapult github can be found [here](https://github.com/Arksine/katapult).
 I couldn't get the stock bootloader to load klipper no matter how hard I tried.
 Maybe its my specific board.
 Not sure.
 If you want to try, build klipper with a bootloader offset of 28kb and flash to offset 0x08007000 of the MCU using the SWD debug probe detailed later.

 Use the same settings as above but I recommend leaving disable SWD on startup OFF to make troubleshooting easier.